timmussack/Ratings-Reviews-Service/README.md

 # Ratings & Reviews Backend Service

--The purpose of this project was to create a high performance backend API designed to provide an efficient way to manage the ratings & reviews feature of an e-commerce website.
+- The purpose of this project was to create a high performance backend API designed to provide an efficient way to manage the ratings & reviews feature of an e-commerce website.

--This project was deployed to AWS, horizontally scaled using 6 free tier Ubuntu EC2 instances and 2 end points were tested with loader.io.
+- This project was deployed to AWS, horizontally scaled using 6 free tier Ubuntu EC2 instances and 2 end points were tested with loader.io.

 ## Scaling Architecture
 <img src="ScalingArchitecture.png">